How to automate your sales process

 Cross-functional research by the McKinsey Global Institute indicates that approximately a third of sales operations tasks can be easily automated with technology.
 The same study says 13-50% of sales functions can be automated, with 13% for situations where a salesperson plays a critical role (e.g. identifying and qualifying leads), and 50% for playing a lesser role (e.g. order management).

-It should be noted that acquisition of new customers often happens at the intersection of two areas: marketing and sales.
+It should be noted that the acquisition of new customers often happens at the intersection of two areas: marketing and sales.
 And while marketing has gone a long way in implementing workflow automation tools, sales performance still largely depends on the human factor.
 However, there are tons of tasks in sales that can be automated.
-Some of them (e.g. order management), while being the most time consuming, might not even have a direct impact on sales.
+Some of them (e.g. order management), while being the most time-consuming, might not even have a direct impact on sales.